AshGw/AES-256/README.md

 - In Ash.py, I have implemented primitive code for AES-256 in CBC mode, along with PKCS7 padding.
 To enhance security, I have incorporated a 256-bit HMAC-SHA3-512 for authentication, using a randomly generated 128-bit IV.
 Both the HMAC and encryption keys are derived from two Key Derivation Functions (KDF) using bcrypt.

--  Each KDF uses a unique randomly generated salt and pepper, each being 128 bits in length.
+-  The two KDF's use a unique randomly generated salt and pepper, each being 128 bits in length.
 It is important for the user to input a key/password of at least 512 bits.

 - The key derived from derkey2 serves as the encryption key, with a length of 32 bytes, while the key derived from derkey1 is used for HMAC.
 This approach allows for the utilization of 512-bit long keys (or longer) to ensure robust security, even against potential advancements in computing technology in the years to come.